harelba/q/README.markdown

 * Output beautifier
 * man page when installed through the RPM package

-* **Column type inference, multiple parsing modes and important bug fixes are in testing phase, and will be available soon.
-Will update on twitter**
+* **Column name and type detection, multiple parsing modes and important bug fixes are in BETA.
+You can download the beta version using the link below**

 ## Requirements